dnl-jst/eat-my-spam-wordpress/eat-my-spam/readme.txt

 * Put the plugin file in your plugin directory and activate it in your WP backend.

 == Changelog ==

+= 0.4.0 =

+* Spam messages are tagged as spam be default, but there is an option to delete those messages directly on settings page.
+* New option to send spam notification emails to site admin if a message is considered spam.

 = 0.3.1 =